Sequoyah High School

 Timetable for Completion of Activities and Assignments:

-Students will complete deadlines specified by the teacher, post secondary institutions, and scholarships.
-Learning to be accountable for student responsibilities is a necessary skill for all high school graduates to be able to succeed after graduation.
+Students will complete deadlines specified by the teacher, post secondary institutions, and scholarship committees.
+Learning to be accountable for student responsibilities is a necessary skill for all high school students to be able to succeed after graduation.
 Students will adhere to the assignment guidelines.

 NOTE: College Prep/College & Career classes will follow this college rule—Late assignments will not be accepted.
 You must learn now to meet assignment deadlines in order to succeed educationally after high school.